• FSE: MAL2

 Regionally, the Amarillo Grande Project, is situated near the boundary between the northwestern North Patagonian Massif (Paleozoic and Mesozoic basement) and the southeastern Neuquén basin.
 The basement rocks contain units of Neoproterozoic-Cambrian metamorphic rocks, Ordovician to Devonian marine sequences, Permo-Triassic intrusives, and Triassic-Jurassic magmatic-volcanic units.
 Near horizontal sequences of Late Cretaceous and Tertiary sedimentary and epiclastic volcanic formations, representing the thin distal edge of the Neuquén Basin, lap on to the basement rocks near the Project.
 Quaternary alluvial-colluvial deposits are widely developed over the Project.

-The uranium-vanadium mineralization at Amarillo Grande is understood as hosted mostly in medium to coarse grained poorly consolidated sandstones, minor conglomerates, and mudstones of the lower Chichinales Formation.
+The uranium-vanadium mineralization at Amarillo Grande is hosted mostly in medium to coarse grained poorly consolidated sandstones, minor conglomerates, and mudstones of the lower Chichinales Formation.

 There are many possible sources of uranium in the District, including uranium rich-granites, volcanic rocks and, potentially, primary uranium deposits within the underlying Cretaceous sediments.
 The presence of different potential sources enhances the chances of having uranium available to be mobilized within aquifers and along paleo-fluvial systems to redox front traps where uranium-deposits are formed.

 Figure 1.
 Regional Geology, Amarillo Grande Project area.
-Note, property outlines not current.
+Note, exact property outlines not current./small>

 X